Barrier Integral Control for Global Asymptotic Tracking of Uncertain Nonlinear Systems under State and Input Constraints

-The aforementioned assumptions are removed by a class of works that develop funnel-control algorithms \cite{berger2021funnel,bechlioulis2008robust}.
-These works guarantee the evolution of the control error in a pre-defined funnel, establishing prescribed transient and steady-state properties, without using any information on the system dynamics.
-However, \textit{asymptotic} convergence guarantees would require the funnel to converge to zero (as, e.g., in \cite{lee2019asymptotic}), creating numerical ill-conditioning in the implementation of the control algorithm \cite{ryan2009controlled}.
-Asymptotic tracking without zero-converging funnels requires either linear systems \cite{ilchmann2006asymptotic,berger2024asymptotic} or limiting the uncertainty to constant model parameters \cite{karayiannidis2012model}.
+The aforementioned assumptions are removed by a class of works that develop funnel or Prescribed Performance control algorithms \cite{berger2021funnel,bechlioulis2008robust}.
+These algorithms use high-gain feedback to guarantee the evolution of the control error in a pre-defined funnel, establishing prescribed transient and steady-state properties, without using any information on the system dynamics.
+However, \textit{asymptotic} convergence guarantees would require the funnel to converge to zero (as, e.g., in \cite{li2018control,lee2019asymptotic}), creating numerical ill-conditioning in the implementation of the control algorithm.
+Asymptotic tracking without zero-converging funnels requires either linear systems \cite{berger2024asymptotic} or limiting the uncertainty to constant model parameters \cite{karayiannidis2012model}.
 Our previous works \cite{verginis2020asymptotic,verginis2023asymptotic} established asymptotic tracking for 2nd-order nonlinear systems with unknown dynamics, resorting however to \textit{discontinuous} control laws that are not applicable in practice.
 Similarly, \cite{zhou2023asymptotic} develops a control algorithm that converges to an undefined expression and requires neural-network approximations that are only \textit{locally} valid.

-Therefore, according to the author's best knowledge, the works of the related literature cannot provide \textit{asymptotic} guarantees, even for the regulation problem, for high-order dynamics with completely unknown dynamic terms under smooth feedback.
-The proposed BRIC algorithm guarantees \textit{global} asymptotic regulation to a given setpoint for such systems.
-Additionally, it establishes compliance with prescribed-performance specifications for the transient state of the system by guaranteeing the evolution of the regulation error within a prescribed funnel.
-Unlike previous works \cite{verginis2020asymptotic,lee2019asymptotic}, the proposed algorithm uses smooth \textit{feedback} and the established asymptotic results do not require convergence of the respective funnels to zero.
+{Additionally, a critical property associated with control of real-world systems is that of input-saturation, especially with high-gain funnel-control methods that cause transient spikes in the control input.
+Notable works have been developed towards this direction, by using switching controllers, modification of the reference trajectory or the funnel, or assuming large enough saturation bounds \cite{trakas2023robust,bikas2024prescribed,fotiadis2023input}.
+Nevertheless, these works establish funnel containment without asymptotic guarantees and focus mostly on SISO systems.}